LAFIRE.COM

 The LAFIRE Archive is dedicated to the men and women who have dedicated their lives and to those who have given their lives to build, with the help of the loyal citizens of Los Angeles, the greatest Fire Department in America.

-The Archive is also for YOU- the visitor.
+The Archive is also for "YOU"... the visitor.
 My hope is that it will increase your knowledge of the history of Los Angeles and its Fire Department.

-The purpose of the Archive is to collect and present in a simple format the history of the LAFD.
+The purpose of the Archive is to collect and present, in a simple format, the history of the LAFD.
 I want the archive to be interesting and informative.
 To know ones history is to better understand the present and better prepare for the future.

 The Archive includes hundreds of photos, newspaper articles, reports, records, maps, and much more.
 The archive is not now and never will be complete.
-I have been working on it for almost two years and I still have a mountain of material to enter.
+I have been working on it for almost twenty years and I still have a mountain of material to enter.
 Many of the files are incomplete.

 REQUEST FOR MATERIAL